 Lyocell Uses and Blends

 This fibre is 50% more absorbent than cotton; it is also breathable and less susceptible to bacterial growth.
 These qualities make it ideal for activewear.
-As such, it is used in clothing by brands such as Patagonia and Reformation, which also have an environmental friendly market position.
+As such, it is used in clothing by brands such as Patagonia and Reformation, which also have an environmentally friendly market position.
 Lyocell can also be manipulated to have a stretch without being blended with synthetic elastomeric fibres like spandex, making it an excellent alternative for synthetic manmade fibres such as polyester, which are mostly non-degradable and highly polluting.

 The yarn can be spun with cotton, linen or wool and be knitted or woven to create a variety of textured materials, from suede-like to silky or rough.
 Lyocell fibres hold pigment well and can be dyed in any colour.
 They are wrinkle-resistant, drape well and can mimic textures such as leather and denim.
 Because of its smooth fibres, breathability and colour retention, TENCEL™ denim is now used by brands including Gap and H&M.